RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/basic-arduino-componets.md

 }
 ```

 Note: When a push button is pressed, it may generate multiple rapid on/off signals due to the mechanical nature of the button.
 This is known as "bouncing" and can cause unexpected behavior in your circuit.
 To address this, you can use a small delay in your code or implement software debouncing techniques.
-You can read more about debouncing at the link in the "Further Reading" section below
+You can read more about debouncing at this link: https://docs.arduino.cc/built-in-examples/digital/Debounce/

+https://docs.arduino.cc/built-in-examples/digital/Button/ : This link provides a more thorough overview of pushbuttons in Arduino and can be used to help clarify information about Arduino pushbuttons.
+The link also discusses the wiring and reading the signals at a more detailed level.

 ## Potentiometers

 A potentiometer is a variable resistor that allows you to adjust resistance by turning a knob or sliding a lever.
 It is commonly used as an input device for controlling brightness, volume, or speed in Arduino projects.
 A potentiometer has three terminals: two outer terminals connected to a fixed resistor and one middle terminal (the wiper) that moves along the resistor as you adjust the knob.
 By reading the voltage at the wiper, the Arduino can determine the position of the potentiometer.To wire a potentiometer, onnect one outer terminal to 5V on the Arduino and the other outer terminal to GND.
 Connect the middle terminal (wiper) to an analog input pin, such as A0.
 This setup allows the Arduino to read a voltage that corresponds to the potentiometer's position.

 An image of a simple wiring for a potentiometer can be seen below along with a code snippet.
 To read a potentiometer you will need to use an analog pin and the analogRead() Arduino function.

-Note: A useful function when dealing with analog signals is the map() function.
-More can be found about this function in the "Further Reading section.
+.

 ![Potentiometer Wiring Diagram](assets/potentiometer_wiring.png)